IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with z Systems

-The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank for the IBM Developer Journey Program.
+The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank.

-Please read this full page the first time to understand objectives, available APIs and the infrastructure used.

 # MPLbank

 ## Architecture

-MPLbank is an IBM team, highlighting the IBM Strategy with the IBM z Systems Mainframe and supports many International customers running on Mainframe.
-The MPLbank Showcase is similar to retail bank and is mainly constituted of an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System based on Machine Learning.
-On top of these components, an API layer hosted in IBM Bluemix has been set up in order to deliver Banking APIs, reachable from many simulated banking channels.
+This journey accesses a ficticious retail banking system called MPLbank.
+Similar to real retail bank systems, MPLbank is contains an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System based on Machine Learning.
+On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, reachable from many simulated banking channels.

 ![alt text](images/architecture.png "Architecture")

-In other words, this API Strategy highlights how an Hybrid Architecture IBM Bluemix/IBM Mainframe is possible with the [IBM Digital Transformation Model].
-Following this Model, the MPLbank team applied capabilities/business benefits levels 0 (Run), 1 (Maintain) & 2 (Expose).
-The level 3 (Evolve) is the purpose of the IBM Developer Journey Program matching with the speed increase of application development.

-You will see, by few minutes, the banking APIs definitions for this developer Journey.
-However, keep in mind that :
+Banking APIs exposed for this Journey include:
 * **/customers/** API path calls IBM Master Data Management services in MPLbank.
 * **/accounts/** API path calls the Account Management System services in MPLbank.
 * **/customers/loan/** API path calls the [Financial Risk Management System] service in MPLbank.